mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     and by analogy our Metadata container.
 2.  *waveform data* are the primary data MsPASS was designed to support.
-    Waveform data is the largest volume of information, but is different in that it has a more rigid structure;  TimeSeries wavformdata are universally stored as a vector, and Seismogram data are most rationally (although not universally) stored as a matrix.
+    Waveform data is the largest volume of information, but is different in that it has a more rigid structure;  TimeSeries wavform data are universally stored as a vector, and Seismogram data are most rationally (although not universally) stored as a matrix.
 All modern computer systems have very efficient means of moving contiguous blocks of data from storage to